 Most scopes have the ability to automatically measure the voltage and the frequency of your input signal.
 But sometimes the scope fails in performing a good measurement and no measured values are displayed.
-This might for example happen when the input frequency of your signal is to low.
+This might for example happen when the input frequency of your signal is too low.
 In these situations you can use the cursors.
 Cursors are lines that can be moved about the screen to measure the time interval between two points, or the voltage-difference between two points on the display.
 Both are available through the cursor menu.

 FFT (advanced math. function).

 Fast Fourier Transformation is an algorithm that uses math to divide a measured signal it into its frequency components.
 The display shows how strong the individual frequency components are.
 Some music players on computers have something similar: The display shows a bar graph.
-And for lots of individual frequencies you see these bars moving.
-Showing how strong a certain frequency (frequency band) is represented in the music.
+And for lots of individual frequencies you see these bars moving, showing how strong a certain frequency (frequency band) is represented in the music.
 Modern oscilloscopes have something similar.
 It can be used to find dominant frequencies in a signal.

 How to perform a measurement.

 Written for the Tektronix TBS 1052 as used in the E-lab, but applicable also for other oscilloscopes.